WORKING WITH DG ECHO AS AN INTERNATIONAL ORGANISATION | 2021 - 2027

 There are currently 35 INGO partners who have been certified as eligible for future Programmatic Partnerships.
 UN agencies and bodies, ICRC and IFRC are eligible too.

-A general guidance for partners is being developed and an information session will be organised at HQs level in September.
-More details will be posted on this site ahead of the information session.
+A general guidance for partners has been developed and an information session will be organised at HQs level in October.

 Programmatic Partnerships are one way piloted by DG ECHO to provide quality funding.
 More strategic in nature than short-term projects, they can respond for instance to protracted crises with a longer-term outcome focus, promote and scale up innovative policy approaches with different geographic scope, encourage enhanced exchanges between DG ECHO and the partners and seek to support the further development/promotion of strategic orientations of mutual interest.